jnlovell/OnlineStoreSample/README.md

 Current Focus(I will update this section as I make further progress on this application):

-1. Finish update action to for Amin User Role to update Items in the database
+1. Finish update actions for the Amin User Role to update Items in the database/ Just mapping the data before saving changes.

 Next Task: